raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 --- task ---

-from the Raspberry Pi GPIO block palette, add a block that says `set gpio 7 to output low`{:class="block3extensions"}.
+From the Raspberry Pi GPIO block palette, add a block that says `set gpio 7 to output low`{:class="block3extensions"}.

 ```blocks3
 when [q v] key pressed